mental32/SwiftChat/README.md

 code | description | client action
 -----|-------------|--------------
 0 | Message recieved | recieve only
-1 | Message created  | send only
+1 | Message create   | send only
 2 | Room state chage | recieve only
+3 | Server shutdown  | recieve only

 ### Message recieved
-The Message recieved payload will be sent when the server recieves a Message created payload.<br>The payload data will contain the authors name and the contents of the message.
+The Message recieved payload will be sent when the server recieves a Message create payload.<br>The payload data will contain the authors name and the contents of the message.
 ```
 {
 	"op": 0,